BrandonXLF/repo-overseer/README.md

 ### Commands

 Install dependencies using `npm install`.
 Once installed, the app can be launched in development mode by running `npm start`.
 It can be viewed by opening [http://localhost:3000](http://localhost:3000) in your browser.
 To build a production build, run `npm run build`.
+Use `npm run format` to format the code base.

 ### OAuth